-Sleep Positions for Arm and Shoulder Pain
+Best Sleep Positions for Arm and Shoulder Pain

 Your sleeping position can put additional stress on your shoulders, back, and arm, especially if you sleep on your side.
 If you experience pain and numbness in your arms or paresthesia—a burning or prickling sensation—your sleep position may be causing circulatory problems or compressing a nerve.